nicolodiamante/chatty/README.md

 Release Highlights:

-- Introduced the ability for users to customise the number of tokens used.
-It is important to note that the maximum number of tokens allowed for content generation is shared between the prompting and completion sections.
-However, the actual limit depends on the model used.
-On average, each token represents about 4 characters in standard English.
+- Token Customisation: Users gain the ability to customise the number of tokens used.
+It's important to note that the maximum token limit for content generation is shared between the prompt and completion sections, with the actual limit depending on the model used.
+On average, each token represents approximately 4 characters in standard English.

 <br>